Steadying0235/gpu-screen-recorder-fork/README.md

 # Installation
 If you are running an Arch Linux based distro, then you can find gpu screen recorder on aur under the name gpu-screen-recorder-git (`yay -S gpu-screen-recorder-git`).\
-If you are running an Ubuntu based distro then if you are using NVIDIA then run `sudo ./install_ubuntu_nvidia.sh`, if you are using AMD then run `sudo ./install_ubuntu_amd.sh` and if you are running intel then run `sudo ./install_ubuntu_intel.sh`.\
-But it's recommended that you use the flatpak version of gpu-screen-recorder if you use an older version of ubuntu as the ffmpeg version will be old and wont support the best quality options.\
 If you are running another distro then you can run `sudo ./install.sh`, but you need to manually install the dependencies, as described below.\
-You can also install gpu screen recorder ([the gtk gui version](https://git.dec05eba.com/gpu-screen-recorder-gtk/)) from [flathub](https://flathub.org/apps/details/com.dec05eba.gpu_screen_recorder).
+You can also install gpu screen recorder ([the gtk gui version](https://git.dec05eba.com/gpu-screen-recorder-gtk/)) from [flathub](https://flathub.org/apps/details/com.dec05eba.gpu_screen_recorder), which is the easiest method to install GPU Screen Recorder on non-arch based distros.

 # Dependencies
 ## AMD
-`libglvnd (which provides libgl and libegl), mesa, ffmpeg (libavcodec, libavformat, libavutil, libswresample, libavfilter), libx11, libxcomposite, libxrandr, libpulse, libva, libva-mesa-driver, libdrm, libcap`.
+`libglvnd (which provides libgl and libegl), mesa, ffmpeg (libavcodec, libavformat, libavutil, libswresample, libavfilter), libx11, libxcomposite, libxrandr, libpulse, libva, libva-mesa-driver, libdrm, libcap, polkit (for pkexec)`.
 ## Intel
-`libglvnd (which provides libgl and libegl), mesa, ffmpeg (libavcodec, libavformat, libavutil, libswresample, libavfilter), libx11, libxcomposite, libxrandr, libpulse, libva, libva-intel-driver, libdrm, libcap`.
+`libglvnd (which provides libgl and libegl), mesa, ffmpeg (libavcodec, libavformat, libavutil, libswresample, libavfilter), libx11, libxcomposite, libxrandr, libpulse, libva, libva-intel-driver, libdrm, libcap, polkit (for pkexec)`.
 ## NVIDIA
 `libglvnd (which provides libgl and libegl), ffmpeg (libavcodec, libavformat, libavutil, libswresample, libavfilter), libx11, libxcomposite, libxrandr, libpulse, cuda (libnvidia-compute), nvenc (libnvidia-encode), libva, libdrm, libcap`.
 Additionally, you need to have `nvfbc (libnvidia-fbc1)` installed when using nvfbc and `xnvctrl (libxnvctrl0)` when using the `-oc` option.